Our Stories

 “My household is doing much better now.
 We are practising new planting methods and special farming methods so now my family doesn’t have to live in hunger and I can send my children to school.”

-Meet Cheikh Diouf.
+Meet Cheikh

 Originally published by The Hunger Project Nederland

-Cheikh Diouf from Ndié has been a member of the grain bank at Ndereppe Epicentre, Senegal, since the start of 2006.
+Cheikh from Ndié has been a member of the grain bank at Ndereppe Epicentre, Senegal, since the start of 2006.
 He has also become a member of the newly established farmers’ association.
 This has enabled him to provide his family with enough food.

 “I have learnt and improved on my sowing technique and get good seeds from the grain bank.
 The yield from my country has increased enormously!
 I now harvest a greater amount with less time investment and less land.
 I used to grow millet on four hectares of land — now I only need two hectares.
 On the remaining two hectares I can grow peanuts and beans, some for my family and some for sale. ”

-Cheikh Dioud, member of the grain bank - Senegal - Ndereppe - Johannes Odé - 300x300In his house, Cheikh has six barrels of millet — a few in the storehouse and a few in the bedroom.
+Cheikh, member of the grain bank - Senegal - Ndereppe - Johannes Odé - 300x300In his house, Cheikh has six barrels of millet — a few in the storehouse and a few in the bedroom.

 “I have enough supplies at home to feed my family.
 I have two women, nine children and many grandchildren living with me.
 One barrel, which holds 250 kilos, can last three months.
 With the six we have enough millet to get through the year!
 I don’t have to buy millet at the grain bank, but it is good that this facility is present for others. ”